kgashok/bearded-avenger/STL Compare/README.md

 ### C++ benchmarks: `vector` vs `list` vs `deque`

-- First commit of code for comparing various containers in C++ STL.
-Thanks to David Copolla and this article at http://goo.gl/HFsXes.
+- Comparison of various containers in C++ STL library, based on David Copolla's code and this article at http://goo.gl/HFsXes.
+When downloaded it should compile using Mingw within Eclipse.

 - Hat tip to Ramya V (KITE) for finding this.